Gangadhar2821/TestNG-Hybrid-DataDriven-Framework/README.md

 🪵 Logs are captured using Log4j and saved in the logs/ directory.

-📷 Screenshots are automatically taken on test failure to enhance debugging and traceability.
+📷 Screenshots are automatically taken on test failure to enhance debugging and traceability and made available in errorshots/ directory .

 ---

 ## 👨‍💻 Developed By:

-    Gangadhar B
+### Gangadhar B
 💼 Software Engineer

 📧 gangadhar2821@gmail.com

-🔗 LinkedIn Profile
+🔗 XXXX

 ---
 ## 💡 Future Enhancements:
-🔧 Integration with Jenkins CI for Continuous Integration & Scheduling
+🔧 Integration with Jenkins CI for Continuous Integration & Scheduling.

-📊 Inclusion of Allure Reports for advanced test visualization
+📊 Inclusion of Allure Reports for advanced test visualization.

 ---